kogleron/memo/README.md

 - [x] Add "help" command.
 Which will return all available commands with descriptions.
 - [x] Add "delete" command.
 Which will delete the memo with a given id.
 - [x] Add env config for shutdowning polling bot
+- [x] Reply error on unauthorized messages.
+When unauthorized user sends messages, reply with error
 - [ ] Add "update" command.
 Which will update the memo with a given id.
 - [ ] Add "get" command.
 Which will return the memo with a given id.
 - [ ] Add visibility for memos.
 Private memos only for owner, public will be used for subscriptions.